 Handling errors in R programming involves implementing strategies to manage unexpected situations and exceptions that might occur during code execution.
-Robust error handling ensures that your program gracefully handles errors and provides informative messages to users.
+Robust error handling ensures that your program handles errors and provides informative messages to users.
 Errors in R programming can occur for a variety of reasons, such as:

 - Syntax errors: These errors occur when the code does not follow the correct syntax.
 For example, if you type print("Hello, world!") instead of print("Hello, world!"), you will get a syntax error.

 - Runtime errors: These errors occur when the code is syntactically correct, but it does something that is not possible.
 For example, if you try to divide by zero, you will get a runtime error.